This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 You can't hit the girl.

-Uh Ann Lewis was on MSNBC Live yesterday uh with David Schuster, who said former President Clinton said in Nevada he's talking about the driver's license dust up, and uh just started comparing this to the way uh Kerry got swift voted.
+Ann Lewis was on MSNBC Live yesterday with David Schuster, who said former President Clinton said in Nevada, he's talking about the driver's license dust up and started comparing this to the way Kerry got swift voted.

-So Ann Lewis, do you believe it Hillary Clinton's being swift voted?
+So Ann Lewis, do you believe that Hillary Clinton's being swift boated?

-I believe that in the 2008 elections we're gonna see attacks from the other side from the Republican Party that are gonna be very similar to what we saw in 2004, and every Democrat.
+I believe that in the 2008 elections, we are going to see attacks from the other side from the Republican Party that are going to be very similar to what we saw in 2004.

-And attacks that, frankly, unfairly do not give the other person opportunity to answer.
+Attacks that get personal and attacks that go beyond the issues that are at stake and attacks that, frankly, unfairly do not give the other person an opportunity to answer.

 Yeah, I think that's what he was talking about.

-Okay, now they've got to recharacterize what Clinton was saying because they can't let the Swift boat thing survive because it didn't work.
+Okay, now they've got to recharacterize what Clinton was saying because they can't let this swift boat thing survive because it didn't work.

 So now they try to put new words in Clinton's mouth and words in his mouth is not what he's interested in.